AdaCore/training_material/courses/spark_for_ada_programmers/040_data_flow_analysis.rst

 * Flow analysis, and in particular detection of uninitialized variables, is done modularly on a per subprogram basis

-   - Global and parameter inputs should be initialized prior to any subprogram call.
+   - Global and parameter inputs should be initialized prior to any subprogram call
    - Global and parameter outputs should be initialized prior to subprogram return

 .. code:: Ada